Mythri532/docker/Readme2.md

 Kubectl describe ingress dashboard-ingress –n kubernetes-dashboard

-Forwarding request to multiple path of same host

-Configuring tls certificate where we need to mention the tils value in spec section.

-Helm package manager
+# Helm package manager

 Helm which is a package manager of kubernetes and helm charts which is a bundle of yaml files,create your own helm charts with helm and push them to repository download and use existing ones.

 Helm charts can be shared to public or private registeries and which can be used later.

-K8s services
+# K8s services

 Kubernetes services connect a set of pods to an abstracted service name and IP address.
 Services provide discovery and routing between pods.
 For example, services connect an application front-end to its backend, each of which running in separate deployments in a cluster.
 Services use labels and selectors to match pods with other applications.
 The core attributes of a Kubernetes service are: